USA

 Right next door is the Red Barn, where guests can find the hotel’s indoor pool, kid’s pool, and hot tub, plus a basketball court, ping pong tables, and a fitness center.
 You can also rent a bike and explore the local trails, or sit in the on-site gazebo to enjoy a colorful sunset over the surrounding farms.

-Farmstead Inn & Conference Center
+Farmstead Inn and Conference Center

 Top rated